-- The nature of the good, which can include:1 - The materials used or composition of the components - Whether the good is a new good or a factory second. - The price of the good2 - Statements made about the good, either on the packaging or by the supplier or manufacturer3 and - Any other relevant circumstances.4
+- The nature of the good, which can include:2 - The materials used or composition of the components - Whether the good is a new good, a factory second or sold second-hand by a business. - The price of the good3 - Statements made about the good, either on the packaging or by the supplier or manufacturer4 - Any other relevant circumstances.5

 It is important to remember that the concept of reasonable durability refers to how long the good can be expected to last in normal circumstances.
 This means using the good in the way it was intended or the purpose it was designed for, having regard to any representations made at the time of purchase.
-If abnormal use by the consumer causes a good to be damaged, and therefore less durable, then the good will not fail to be of acceptable quality if the reason for its failure is that abnormal use.5
+If abnormal use by the consumer causes a good to be damaged, and therefore less durable, then the good will not fail to be of acceptable quality if the reason for its failure is that abnormal use.6